 Whether players play badminton for competitively or entertainment, you should know and understand the badminton scoring.
-Professional badminton games use the modern scoring system.
+Badminton rackets use the modern scoring system.
 It is known as rally points.
 The match consists of three games with 21 points per game in this rally system.
 To win the rally point, the player has to win the game.
 At the end of a 3-game match, the player who has the highest rally points wins the game.

 If you’re eager to know how to score in badminton in the modern scoring system, then this article will help you.
 So, let’s see it.